scottgeigel2/smart-email-docs/docs/configuration.md

 #### Office365/Outlook.com

 If you are using an Outlook account, hosted by Microsoft, you will need to use the MSAL option.
 An Administrator will be needed to grant SMArtEmail permission to read/delete emails after SMArtEmail asks for permission.
+This option will use the Mail User field but no other Mail INI settings.
+This will also add a MSAL Tenant value.
+When using MSAL, the user should not modify any INI values for MSAL/Mail sections.

 #### Encryption Levels